-LTSA SCITT (Lincolnshire Teaching School Alliance School Centred Initial Teacher Training) works in partnership across Lincolnshire to deliver high quality school-based primary and secondary teacher training.
-SCITT (core) and School Direct (fee paying and salaried) routes are offered and all trainees follow the same training programme irrespective of the route for which they applied.
+Lincolnshire SCITT (School Centred Initial Teacher Training) works in partnership with schools across Lincolnshire to deliver high quality school-based primary and secondary teacher training.
+SCITT (core) and School Direct (fee paying and salaried) routes are offered and all trainees follow the same training programme irrespective of the route for which they apply.

 Key features of our programme include:

-- School-based training for the whole academic year
+School-based training for the whole academic year

-- Training in a range of schools across Lincolnshire
+Training in a range of schools across Lincolnshire

-- Dedicated mentor support
+Dedicated mentor support

-- Strong partnership with the University of Lincoln, including access to the University’s facilities
+Strong partnership with the University of Lincoln, including access to the University’s facilities

-Trainees are in their main training school for the full academic year gaining an insight into how a learning climate is created from the first day and building strong relationships with pupils and staff.
+Trainees are in their main training school for the full academic year gaining an insight into how a learning environment is created from the first day and building strong relationships with pupils and staff.
 Trainees have a centralised training day each week of the academic year.

 In addition, trainees expand their breadth of experience within a different school setting in the spring term.